juju/docs/src/en/clouds-maas-manual.md

 juju list-clouds
 ```

-This will list the newly added clouds, preceded with the prefix 'local:' which
+This will list the newly added clouds:
-denotes that these are local clouds added by the user:

 <!-- JUJUVERSION: 2.0.0-xenial-amd64 -->
 <!-- JUJUCOMMAND: juju list-clouds -->